JORROCKS

 The “Iron Gelding” was Australia’s first celebrity racehorse, traded for eight spring heifers

-Jorrocks was foaled in 1833 at Bayly Park stud near Liverpool in New South Wales, later renamed Bayley Park, after the stud was moved to Mudgee.
-Jorrocks began his working life as a stock horse, until his owner, Henry Bayly, noted the horse’s stamina and strength and began racing him in local events.
-Jorrocks was descended from Australia’s oldest racehorse family, but he would not be allowed to compete in most races today because of his ancestry.
-His was sired by Whisker II (GB) (by Whisker, winner of the 1815 Epsom Derby).
-His dam, Matilda (Steeltrap GB) was a winner at Sydney meetings the previous year.
 As a result, Jorrocks is now usually described as an Anglo-Arabian, a horse of mixed Arabian and Thoroughbred bloodlines.
 His small head and ears and dished face are characteristic of the Arabian breed.
 Until the late 19th century, Arabian and part-Arabian horses competed alongside thoroughbreds and other mixed breeds in Australian races.
 Jorrocks was not the only successful Anglo-Arabian.
-In 1871, for example, the half-Arabian gelding, Saladin, won the Australian Cup and Hotham Handicap and is claimed to have finished third in the Melbourne Cup (although the judges disputed his placing).
+In 1871, for example, the half-Arabian gelding, SALADIN, won the Australian Cup and Hotham Handicap and is claimed to have finished third in the Melbourne Cup (although the judges disputed his placing).

-Like many of Australia’s early racehorses, Jorrocks maternal grand-dam, Vesta, was part, and probably at least half-Arabian.
-Many colonial breeders looked to this breed to improve the quality of local bloodlines, and Vesta’s sire, Model, was an Arabian stallion brought to New South Wales by Sydney merchant William Browne.
-Vesta’s dam was probably a half or three-quarter Arabian mare known as Cariboo, descended from an Arabian or Arabian-Persian stallion, Old Hector, which was imported to the colony by another Sydney merchant, Robert Campbell, in 1807.
+Like many of Australia’s early racehorses, Jorrocks maternal grand-dam, VESTA, was part, and probably at least half-Arabian.
+Many colonial breeders looked to this breed to improve the quality of local bloodlines, and Vesta’s sire, MODEL, was an Arabian stallion brought to New South Wales by Sydney merchant William Browne.
+Vesta’s dam was probably a half or three-quarter Arabian mare known as CARIBOO, descended from an Arabian or Arabian-Persian stallion, OLD HECTOR, which was imported to the colony by another Sydney merchant, Robert Campbell, in 1807.

 A bay (brown-coloured) Anglo-Arabian gelding, Jorrocks stood at 14 hands 2 inches high, relatively slight for a racehorse, even in the 19th century when horses were generally smaller than today.
 A racing commentator for the Maitland Mercury and Hunter River General Advertiser recalled Jorrocks in 1892 as ‘strangely attractive’, noting also that he had ‘legs and arms like steel bars and muscular looking thighs, all the better to propel him towards a finish line’.
+He is described as possessing a wide powerful chest, good muscular forearm, rather long knee, short thence to the fetlock, by no means a long pastern, round handsome barrel, very deep girth and short back.

-Jorrocks continued racing into the 1850s.
-He started nine times for four wins and five placings in 1850, but two years later trailed the field home in his last race.
-He was retired to Clifton Stud at Richmond and died in 1860 at the age of 27.
-He is remembered as the ‘Iron Gelding’ in recognition of his strength, endurance and longevity.
+JORROCKS is remembered as the ‘Iron Gelding’ in recognition of his strength, endurance and longevity.
 His grave is marked by a memorial stone at the Royal Australian Air Force base at Richmond.
 Jorrocks was arguably Australia’s first celebrity racehorse.
 The diminutive Anglo-Arabian began life as a stockhorse, but went on to achieve at least 65 wins - his last win, at age 18, making him the oldest winning racehorse in Australian history.
+On his death, his hooves and fore lock were sent to Mr. Archie Thompson, and one of the hoofs became the property of Mr. O'Brien, of Sydney Tattersall's, who had it mounted with silver, and inscribed 'Jorrocks, the Hero of a Hundred Races.'

 RACE RECORD - 95 starts - 65 wins